siam684/cisc3160lab3/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Lab

-ImperativeSorting.java ImperativeSorting.php files both contain a bubble sort function and insertion sort function along with two helper functions that compare two values and a swap function that swaps 2 values in a array.
+I have used the PHP and Java languages to write some imperative functions, although these languages are known more for their OOP paradigm usage they are capable of executing imperative code.
+ImperativeSorting.java ImperativeSorting.php files both contain a bubble sort function and insertion sort function along with two helper functions, one that compares two values and another swap function that swaps 2 values in a array.
 The helper functions were included as they were reusable in both sorting functions.